-This occurs when a customer purchases the same product from a particular manufacturer repeatedly over a period of time, irrespective of the manufacturer’s competitors' prices, promotions or marketing pressures.
+This occurs when a customer purchases the same product from a particular manufacturer repeatedly over a period of time irrespective of the manufacturer’s competitor’s price, promotion or marketing pressure.
 It demonstrates the extent of faithfulness of the customer to a particular brand.

 In purchasing products such as petrol in the UK, there are many factors that affect brand loyalty.
 These include loyalty points, price and convenience.

 These are points accrued when buying a product or products from the same manufacturer or retailer.
 Over time, these points are converted into a redeemable voucher and then used to purchase an item from the same store.
 In the case of buying petrol, many motorists see it as a saving technique because in the future they would have enough points for a free tank of petrol if they keep purchasing from the same manufacturer.

 In the UK, the Nectar Card is the largest loyalty program covering everyday shopping in stores, restaurants and petrol pumps (BP).
 It is estimated that over 50% of households in the UK have a Nectar card.
 Other brands of petrol such as Shell, Esso, Asda, Sainsbury’s, Tesco and Morrisons all have their different loyalty programs.
 For shopping stores who have petrol brands, loyalty points are added to a customer’s storecards.
 (This way, customers can earn points while shopping and purchasing petrol on the same card for future use of any.)